Children's Advertising Clearance

 The Children's Code, published by Ad Standards, was developed to guide advertisers and advertising agencies to prepare commercial messages that recognize and respect the special characteristics of the children’s audience.
 The Children's Code is endorsed by the Canadian Radio-Television and Telecommunications Commission (CRTC).

 The Children’s Clearance Committee includes industry and public representatives, meets every other week to review and approve finished commercials.
-Each approved commercial is assigned a nine-character or six-digit approval number, valid for one year.
+Each approved commercial is assigned an approval number, valid for one year.
 This number signifies to broadcasters that the commercial has been approved.

 Scroll to top